-“I urge, then, first of all, that requests, prayers, intercession and thanksgiving be made for everyone” (1 Timothy 2:1).
+“I urge, then, first of all, that requests, prayers, intercession and thanksgiving be made for everyone.”
+(1 Timothy 2:1).

-Through Jesus Christ we can go to God our Father and approach His throne with great confidence, so that we may receive mercy and grace in any time of need (Ephesians 3:12).
+Through Jesus Christ, we can go to God our Father and approach His throne with great confidence, so that we may receive mercy and grace in any time of need.
+(Ephesians 3:12).

-"Let us then approach God's throne of grace with confidence, so that we may receive mercy and find grace to help us in our time of need" (Hebrews 4:16).
+"Let us then approach God's throne of grace with confidence, so that we may receive mercy and find grace to help us in our time of need."
+(Hebrews 4:16).

 All God's people must pray!
 Men and women must pray because without prayer no Christian is able to be the person God wants him or her to be.
 Without daily prayer we are just hypocrites and truth is not in us.

-Through the prayer we tell God about everything; we seek Him and rest on His promises that He will answer, counsel, direct, correct and lead us in the way we should go (Psalm 32:8, 25:9; Proverbs 3:5-6; James 1:50; Jeremiah 42:3).
+Through the prayer we tell God about everything; we seek Him and rest on His promises that He will answer, counsel, direct, correct, and lead us in the way we should go.
+(Psalm 32:8, 25:9; Proverbs 3:5-6; James 1:50; Jeremiah 42:3).

-Prayer is – going to God with praising Him and thanking for everything; going to God with whatever there is on believer's heart; spending time in His presence together with Him; listening to what He is saying and relying on Him alone.
+Prayer is – going to God with praising Him and thanking for everything; going to God with whatever there is on the believer's heart; spending time in His presence together with Him; listening to what He is saying and relying on Him alone.
 God is faithful and has promised,-

-Whether you turn to the right or to the left, your ears will hear a voice behind you, saying, "This is the way; walk in it" (Isaiah 30:21).
+Whether you turn to the right or to the left, your ears will hear a voice behind you, saying, "This is the way; walk in it."
+(Isaiah 30:21).

-Prayer is pouring out all what is in heart praising Him and thanking Him for everything – good or bad; and humbly asking for what ever need there may be.
+Prayer is pouring out all that is in heart praising Him and thanking Him for everything – good or bad; and humbly asking for whatever need there may be.
 Prayer is coming to God with full understanding that He is the God and there is no other.
 Prayer must be offered in faith (James 1:6, 5:15).
-Prayer always must be prayed only to the God the Father in the name of His Son Jesus Christ with full understanding that the God is one.
+Prayer always must be prayed only to God the Father in the name of His Son Jesus Christ with full understanding that God is one.

-"Then you will call on Me and come and pray to Me, and I will listen to you" (Jeremiah 29:12).
+"Then you will call on Me and come and pray to Me, and I will listen to you."
+(Jeremiah 29:12).

 What is prayer not?

 Prayer is not to impress God with nice words or to impress others.
 Prayer is not to get from God or to command Him to do something.
-Prayer should not be called prayer if it is not offered in faith, in spirit and in truth.
+Prayer should not be called prayer if it is not offered in faith, in spirit, and in truth.
 We should pray not for things against the good and perfect will of God.

 "I am the LORD, and there is no other; apart from Me there is no God.
 I will strengthen you, though you have not acknowledged me" (Isaiah 45:5).